The-Ludwig/latex-template/README.md

 Template for a reproducable LaTeX workflow using texlive, latexmk, make and automated builds.

+*Remember to replace the paths in this README.md file, so you use your own batches*

 This can be either used for normal documents or for beamer slides.
 Please look into the comments of `main.tex` to see how to setup beamer.